Te Papa: Controversies

-Virgin Mary artwork controversy
+Virgin in a condom

-British artist Tania Kovats' exhibition, Pictura Britannica, particularly the piece Virgin in a Condom, infuriated many in the Christian community and sparked protests and counter protests a month after Te Papa opened its doors in 1998.
+British artist Tania Kovats' exhibition, Pictura Britannica, and in particular the piece Virgin in a Condom, infuriated many in the Christian community and sparked protests and counter protests a month after Te Papa opened its doors in 1998.
 A nationwide petition was circulated calling for the work's removal.
 Protesters congregated on the forecourt outside, increasing in number after The Christian Action group took out a full-page advertisement in The Dominion newspaper inviting people to join their protest.
 They threatened to take Te Papa to court on the grounds of "blasphemous libel", a 1961 Crimes Act offence against "religion, morality and public welfare".
 Te Papa staff also became the target of abusive and threatening phone calls and letters.
 The exhibit was guarded after being physically attacked, and following that, a guard working at the site was assaulted.

-Te Papa responded by refusing to remove the offending artwork.
+Te Papa refused to remove the offending artwork.
 The museum welcomed protestors back, stating that the museum's aim was not to offend, but to stimulate debate as a forum.
 However, they stipulated that debate would not concern the removal of the artwork, but only its meanings and interpretation, claiming that, "the people of New Zealand would want the museum to take a strong position on this, not to succumb to intimidation as some other museums have".
 The move sought to align Te Papa with other art museums that have taken the side of artistic freedom in spite of well publicised protest (the statuette was banned in Adelaide, stolen in Sydney, and dropped from its British tour).

-The leader of the Christian Heritage Party claimed that the sacrilegious display of the statuette was hypocritical, given that the museum is careful not to offend sensitivities about Māori spirituality.
-Strangely at no time did any of the protesters complain about the many images of Kovaks' Virgin in a Condom that were published in papers up and down the country.
-With the help of TV3 Te Papa organised a panel discussion including protesters to try and defuse the situation.
-Curator Ian Wedde also undertook to consider a more cautious approach with contemporary art exhibitions, ‘In future, we may have to say there's a risk management factor to consider.'
+The leader of the Christian Heritage Party stated that the sacrilegious display of the statuette was hypocritical, given that the museum is careful not to offend sensitivities about Māori spirituality.
+With the help of TV3, Te Papa organised a panel discussion including protesters to try and defuse the situation.
+Curator Ian Wedde also undertook to consider a more cautious approach with contemporary art exhibitions, saying "in future, we may have to say there's a risk management factor to consider".